Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 "As a party," he said, "you should be robust enough to have multiple conversations with multiple groups of people at the same time."

-'People of color are the base of the Democratic Party'
+"People of color are the base of the Democratic Party"

 This debate over identity politics gets people like Jessica Byrd frustrated.
-She's an Ohio native, who now leads a group called Democracy in Color that calls for Democrats to invest more in minorities.
+She is an Ohio native who now leads a group called Democracy in Color, which calls for Democrats to invest more in minorities.

-"We're talking about identity politics as if the only people who have an identity are people of color when we know that white men ... that's an identity too," she said, "that's who came out and voted for Donald Trump."
+"We're talking about identity politics as if the only people who have an identity are people of color when we know that white men ... that's an identity too," she said.
+"That's who came out and voted for Donald Trump."

 Byrd believes Democrats need to figure out how to create the most inclusive party possible.
-And, for her, that means not just growing the tent, but also looking inside the tent.
+And, for her, that means not just expanding the tent, but also looking inside the tent.

 She noted that people of color have been key for Democrats to win elections for years — and yet, she believes they have not been given an influential enough voice in the party.
-She said without doing so inevitably hurts enthusiasm and grassroots activism.
+She said without doing so inevitably hurts enthusiasm and grass-roots activism.

 "The lack of diversity in the Democratic Party," she said, "means that we aren't meaningfully able to engage in the conversations on the ground that actually get people to care about voting."